Menu

 For the early risers, we will head out for a pre-breakfast walk.
 In the morning, there is often mist rising off of the river at this hour, and with the spectacular summer greenery or autumn foliage as a backdrop, it's a picture-perfect and serene setting.

-Following breakfast, we gather as a group for a short drive out of town that brings us to Smugglers' Notch State Park.
+Following breakfast, we gather as a group for a short drive out of town to Smugglers' Notch State Park.
 The famous Smugglers' Notch is a narrow pass through the Green Mountains lined with 1,000-foot cliffs.
 In the earlier days, only a footpath and trail for horses existed here as it was used by many local people who traded illegally with Canada, herding cattle and carrying other goods through the Notch.
 Later, fugitive slaves used the Notch as an escape route to Canada.

 Descending back towards the village, we stop to enjoy lunch at the Trapp Family Lodge Bierhall.
 Founded by the famous family of singers who settled in Stowe after fleeing the Nazi occupation of Austria, the lodge offers many walking trails that offer a respite of shade in the summer and highlight the brilliant colors of the foliage in fall.
 The idea for an on-site brewery began “brewing” in Johannes von Trapp's mind more than a decade ago as a result of enjoying the tasty lager on his trips to the Austrian countryside near his ancestral home.